reposaur/docs/pages/index.md

           "name": "Reposaur",
           "rules": [
             {
-              "id": "repository/violation/default_branch_not_protected",
+              "id": "github.repository/note/not_innersource_ready",
-              "name": "Repository default branch is not protected", "shortDescription": {
+              "name": "Repository is not InnerSource ready",
+              "shortDescription": {
-                "text": "Repository default branch is not protected" },
+                "text": "Repository is not InnerSource ready"
+              },
               "fullDescription": {
-                "text": "The repository default branch isn't protected meaning anyone with `write` access can commit directly to the branch.\n", "markdown": "The repository default branch isn't protected meaning anyone with `write` access can commit directly to the branch.\n"
+                "text": "InnerSource repositories (that have the `innersource` topic) must have all of\nthese files: `README.md`, `CONTRIBUTING.md` and `LICENSE`, and at least one\nof them is missing.", "markdown": "InnerSource repositories (that have the `innersource` topic) must have all of\nthese files: `README.md`, `CONTRIBUTING.md` and `LICENSE`, and at least one\nof them is missing."
               },
               "help": {
-                "markdown": "The repository default branch isn't protected meaning anyone with `write` access can commit directly to the branch.\n"
+                "markdown": "InnerSource repositories (that have the `innersource` topic) must have all of\nthese files: `README.md`, `CONTRIBUTING.md` and `LICENSE`, and at least one\nof them is missing."
               },
               "properties": {
-                "security-severity": "7"
+                "security-severity": "1"
               }
             }
           ]